Sumatran rhinoceros: In the wild

 The rainforests of Indonesia and Malaysia, which the Sumatran rhino inhabits, are also targets for legal and illegal logging because of the desirability of their hardwoods.
 Rare woods such as merbau, meranti and semaram are valuable on the international markets, fetching as much as $1,800 per m3 ($1,375 per cu yd).
 Enforcement of illegal-logging laws is difficult because humans live within or near many of the same forests as the rhino.
 The 2004 Indian Ocean earthquake has been used to justify new logging.
 Although the hardwoods in the rainforests of the Sumatran rhino are destined for international markets and not widely used in domestic construction, the number of logging permits for these woods has increased dramatically because of the tsunami.
 However, while this species has been suggested to be highly sensitive to habitat disturbance, apparently it is of little importance compared to hunting, as it can withstand more or less any forest condition.

 Nevertheless, the main cause of drastic reduction of the species is likely caused by the Allee effect.

 The Bornean rhino in Sabah was confirmed to be extinct in the wild in April 2015, with only 3 individuals left in captivity.
 The mainland Sumatran rhino in Malaysia was confirmed to be extinct in the wild in August 2015.
-In March 2016 there was a rare sighting of a Sumatran rhino in Kalimantan, the Indonesian part of Borneo.
+In March 2016 there was a rare sighting of a Sumatran rhino in East Kalimantan, the Indonesian part of Borneo.
 The last time there was a Sumatran rhino in the Kalimantan area was approximately 40 years ago.
-This optimism was met with despair as the same rhino was found dead several weeks after the sighting.
-The cause of death is unknown.
+This optimism was met with despair as the same rhino named Najaq was found dead several weeks after the sighting.
+The cause of death was infection on the wound caused by snare.